bijujoseph/test-eu-data/DEVELOPMENT.md

 ### euc_counties_zip_crosswalk.csv
-This file contains the counties identified in EUC along with the zip codes.
+This file in `data` folder contains the counties identified in EUC along with zipcodes.